kensanni/Aula-test/README.md

             public_key = "YOUR_PUBLIC_KEY_PAIR"
         ```
-        The `public_key` is an SSH-key which is used as authentication to create your server.
+        The `public_key` is an SSH-key which is used as authentication for your server.
 You would use the ssh key to have terminal access to your server.

         If you don't have a `public_key`, you can generate one by running the `ssh-keygen` command, copy and paste the content of the public_key as shown above.